Note: this article was updated March 10, 2017 to reflect current WLC Suggested and Non-compliant foods lists.

 Of course, the food rules for each level are meant to be adjusted on a case-by-case basis.
 Your specific intolerances to foods, especially those that can cause inflammation, should guide your choices.
 One of the best ways to know whether a food is inflammatory or not for you is to go completely off of it for 30 days, and then slowly re-introduce it...and see what happens, see how you feel.

 Remember, the Whole Life Challenge is about YOU.
-Use the 8 weeks of the Challenge to discover and implement habits that you can use to live a happier, healthier life even after the Challenge ends.
+Use the Challenge to discover and implement habits that you can use to live a happier, healthier life even after the Challenge ends.